mudassir-awan/mudassir-awan.github.io/_pages/about.md

 <!-- <ul style="margin-bottom: 20px; text-align: justify; font-size: 14px; "> -->
 <ul style="margin-bottom: 20px;  font-size: 14px; ">

+  <li style="line-height: 1.5;">One paper got accepted at <a href="https://vrst.acm.org/vrst2023/">VRST-2023</a> conference on "Predicting Perceptual Haptic Attributes of Textured Surface from Tactile Data Based on Deep CNN-LSTM Network" (Sept 2023).</li>

   <li style="line-height: 1.5;"> Join us at <a href="https://2023.ubiquitousrobots.org/">UR-2023</a> conference,  <a href="https://www.meethawaii.com/convention-center/">Hwaaii Convention Center </a>  for our paper presnetaion on "Drone Haptics for 3DOF Force Feedback" on 26th June 2023.</li>
   <li style="line-height: 1.5;">Two papers got accepted in Korea Computer Congress <a href="https://www.kiise.or.kr/conference/kcc/2023/">[KCC-2023] </a> Confernce at Jeju Island, South Korea.</li>
   <li style="line-height: 1.5;">I will be presenting our paper on Model Mediated Teleoperation for online Texture modeling and rendering at <a href="https://www.icra2023.org/">ICRA-2023</a> on 1st June, 2023 at Excel London.</li>